iterorganization/IMAS-ParaView/docs/source/training_solps.rst

 Next, we learn how to extract grid subsets of the GGD grid using the MultiBlock Inspector. `GGD grid subsets <https://imas-data-dictionary.readthedocs.io/en/latest/ggd_guide/doc.html#grid-subset-aos>`_ represent a portion of the contents of a larger full grid, usually intended for more accurate analysis of an exactly specified piece of the grid.
 Which grid subsets are available depends on the data provider (in this case SOLPS).

-Finally, we will visualize the density of the Ne and the D ion side-by-side, and visualize the ratio of the two using ParaView's calculator functionality.
+Finally, we will visualize the density of the Ne and the D ions side-by-side, and visualize the ratio of the two using ParaView's calculator functionality.

 You can download the ParaView state file for this example :download:`here <pv_states/solps_state.pvsm>`.
-However, we recommend you to manually follow the steps outlined below.
+However, we recommend that you manually follow the steps outlined below.

 Loading the Electron Pressure
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^